AvaMGardiner/COMP2110-Web-Technology/Web Application - Instructions (Assignment Specifications).md

 # Web Development Assignment

 The task for the web development assignment this year is to build a job listing web application.
 Your app will show a list of posted jobs, allow users to search them and view job details, and then submit an application for a job.
-This will be a simplified version of something like Seek or Glassdoor.
+This will be a simplified version of something like [**Seek**](https://www.seek.com.au/) or [**Glassdoor**](https://www.glassdoor.com.au/index.htm).
 The goal is to give you experience in building a realistic web application within the confines of this introductory unit.

 The task is split into two parts: front-end and back-end.
-For the back end, we will use Strapi which makes it easy to set up a database that provides a JSON-based API.
+For the back end, we will use [**Strapi**](https://strapi.io/) which makes it easy to set up a database that provides a JSON-based API.
 For the front end, we'll write JavaScript code in the style that you've been developing in the workshops.

 ## Two Submission Points